xNok/Cssb/docs/part1-automated-workflow/gulp_automated_workflow.md

 |optianaldependencies|             | . |
 |bundledependencies  |             | . |

-Note that you can also install gulp globaly.
+Note that you can also install gulp globally.

 > npm install -g gulp